davidbeleznay/DigitalForesterApp/README.md

 ## Changelog

 ### 2025-05-15
-- Completely rewrote RoadRiskForm component with a clean implementation to resolve syntax errors
-- Simplified UI structure to improve reliability and performance
-- Replaced complex style objects with simpler inline styles
+- Redesigned the RoadRiskForm UI with button-based factor selection interface
-- Changed risk factor inputs from radio buttons to dropdown selects for better usability
+- Changed from dropdown selects to interactive button grids for better usability
-- Maintained full functionality with simplified component architecture
+- Implemented visual highlighting of selected factor values
+- Maintained color-coding for risk level indicators (green for low, orange for medium, red for high)
+- Fixed all syntax errors while providing an improved user experience
+- Added consistent section styling and improved visual hierarchy

 ### 2025-05-14
 - Implemented comprehensive Road Risk Assessment form with enhanced UI